Master of Business Administration

 Total tuition for this degree program will vary depending on your educational needs, existing experience, and other factors.Estimate your costs, potential savings and graduation date

-The Master of Business Administration is a 48-credit-hour program that is offered online and at the Colorado campuses.
+The Master of Business Administration is a 48-credit-hour program that is offered online and at the Colorado Springs campus.
 The program consists of 32 credit hours devoted to the business administration core and 16 credit hours for electives or a concentration of the student’s choosing.

 CTU’s MBA programs are for students who have met the foundational business requirements and are seeking specialized fields and disciplines of interest.
 The MBA program is designed to provide students with the opportunity to develop knowledge, skills, and decision-making abilities in the fields of business or management.
 Core learning includes instruction in accounting , business decision-making, human resources management, leadership, logistics and supply chain, management, marketing, and organization and production.
 The CTU MBA offers concentration courses in select areas of business and management to help familiarize students with theory and concepts related to their area of interest.